-Given the size and reach of the threat, the Administration should take the lead on establishing a new, collaborative approach to preventing and mitigating online scams.
+Given size and reach of the threat, the Administration should take the lead on establishing a new, collaborative approach to preventing and mitigating online scams.
 Neither state securities regulators nor any individual federal regulator or agency can tackle the online scam epidemic alone; to do so requires a coordinated, whole-of-government effort to protect consumers.
 The White House should jumpstart this effort by emphasizing that it considers the prevention of online scams a national priority and foster actionable dialogue among stakeholders to this end.

 Keying off the White House's prioritization of this issue, Congress should prioritize, as a matter of financial stability and national security, the creation of a coordinated, national anti-online scam strategy.
 The strategy should establish a local-state-federal task force.
-The task force should hear from the private sector, particularly participants involved in the communications, entertainment, financial services, and media industries.
+The task force should hear from the private sector, particularly participants involved in financial services and telecommunications.
 The task force should consider whether to recommend to Congress that Congress create a new structure or adjust the mandate of an existing structure to focus on the threat to investors posed by online scams.
 Establishing new caucuses, committees, or subcommittees may be necessary.
 For example, the House Financial Services Committee could establish a new task force dedicated to stopping scams similar to the task forces that operated in recent years for financial technology and artificial intelligence.
-In addition, the local-state-federal task force should help Congress design a request for a Government Accountability Office study that will elicit facts and recommendations that can inform our approach to combatting this threat.